FAForever/Map-Pool-App/README.md

 ### Local Development:

-Run over MapPoolApp/settings.py and change allowed hosts, debug mode and whatever you need.
+Run over MapPoolApp/settings.py and change allowed hosts, add secret key to .env, change debug mode and whatever you need.

-`python manage.py loaddata djangoDump.json` to populate a db from maps fixture.
+We use pipenv for virtual environment so just assume that you need to `pipenv shell` before running any python commands. `python manage.py loaddata djangoDump.json` to populate a db from maps fixture.
 It's real map data pulled from the ladder team sheet.
 If you have access to it or have created your own sheet you can use the `fetchMapsIntoJson` method from mappool/extra_logic/maps to get an updated json.

 #### Production-like environment
 ###### Using Heroku:

     -npm build
-    -python manage.py collectstatic
     -heroku local -f Procfile.windows / heroku local Procfile

 Project is configured for heroku deployment, if you have heroku CLI you can use `heroku local -f Procfile.windows` / `heroku local Procfile` to fire the commands in Procfile to launch the most close-to-production server available.